Send the link below via email or IMCopy

 - this shows who is responsible for a particular job

-- the shows who is in charge of whom and in what role.
+- this shows who is in charge of whom and in what role.

 Levels of hierarchy